 Rizal Park, also known as Luneta National Park or simply Luneta, is a historical urban park in the Philippines.
 Located along Roxas Boulevard, Manila, adjacent to the old walled city of Intramuros, it is one of the largest urban parks in Asia.

 Fort Santiago is a citadel first built by Spanish conquistador, Miguel López de Legazpi for the new established city of Manila in the Philippines.
 The defense fortress is part of the structures of the walled city of Manila referred to as Intramuros

 The Minor Basilica of the Black Nazarene is a prominent Roman Catholic Latin-rite basilica located in the District of Quiapo in the City of Manila, Philippines.

 The Manila Ocean Park

 The Manila Ocean Park is an oceanarium in Manila, Philippines.
-It is owned by China Oceanis Philippines Inc., a subsidiary of China Oceanis Inc., a Singaporean-registered firm.
-It is located behind the Quirino Grandstand at Rizal Park.
+It is owned by China Oceanis Philippines Inc., a subsidiary of China Oceanis Inc., It is located behind the Quirino Grandstand at Rizal Park.